davenicoll/hackernews-to-raindrop/README.md

-# Hacker News upvoted posts sync to raindrop.io
+# Imports Hacker News upvoted posts to raindrop.io

 Hacker News doesn't have an API, and mobile apps usually implement their own post saving/bookmarking mechanism.
 Frustrated with the lack of searchability, I decided to sync posts which I upvote to my raindrop.io account.